 Start out small, with only half a dropper and then work your way up to find the best coffee-to-CBD ratio for you.

 Our final piece of advice?
-Be mindful about the flavor of the CBD oil that you add to your coffee.
-We suggest going with a flavorless CBD oil, but if you want to branch out, vanilla-infused CBD also pairs well with coffee.
+Be mindful of the flavor of CBD oil that you add to your beverage.
+We suggest going with a flavorless CBD oil, but if you want to branch out, vanilla-infused CBD also pairs well with caffeine.
 Mint CBD is another great contender, but be wary of flavors like lemon or orange.
 The fruitier CBD flavors do not bode as well with coffee.

 We highly encourage giving cannabis coffee a try.
 You should try CBD and caffeine especially if anxiety is something you experience fairly often!
 It might just change your life.